-Closing in on nine full years on the market, the Aston Martin DB9 still manages to capture the essence of the British marque.
-The DB9 even survived an attempt to replace it with the Virage, which itself lasted only two years on the market.
-The Virage was no slouch, either, but the DB9's strengths are many.
+After more than a decade on sale, the Aston Martin DB9 still manages to capture imaginations and snap necks when it passes.
+The DB9 endured an attempt to replace it with the Virage, which only lasted a couple of years.
+The Virage was no slouch; but the DB9 is that iconic.

 First and foremost is the look.
 The DB9 GT is gorgeous.
 Low and wide, the DB9 GT features swoopy lines and sexy curves.
 A rear spoiler creates a flip up at the rear and the lines all angle downward to the iconic Aston Martin grille up front.
 For 2016, the exterior gets black paint on the splitter and diffuser, revised headlights and taillights, new 10-spoke 20-inch wheels, and black anodized brake calipers.

 Exclusivity carries into the cabin, where tightly fitted leather and sharp wood or carbon fiber trim keep the DB9 relevant.
 A touchscreen dominates attention in the center stack, but the crystal-tipped keyfob is what we're gaga over.
 The overall look is sophisticated, rather than techno, with a simple elegance that's hard to match.